88% Indian professionals considering new jobs in 2024

 The numbers are up by four per cent (year-on-year) compared to 2023, according to the professional networking platform LinkedIn.

-"This signals a shift in attitTo be successful in their job hunt, it's essential for professionals to stand out by dedicating time to spruce up their profiles, highlighting their skills, and staying informed about industry developments.
-This will help increase their chances of finding the job they want and develop skills needed to build a career with staying power.udes where professionals are no longer willing to stick it out, instead, they're taking ownership of their careers and want to make up for lost time by focusing on productivity and career growth," the report said.
+“This signals a shift in attitudes where professionals are no longer willing to stick it out, instead, they’re taking ownership of their careers and want to make up for lost time by focusing on productivity and career growth,” the report said.

 The report surveyed 1,097 professionals in full-time or part-time employment across India between November 24, 2023, to December 12, 2023.